ponylang/ponyc/README.md

 yum install ponyc-master
 ```

+### RPM and AVX2 Support

+By default, the Pony RPM package is compiled without support for AVX CPU instructions.
+For optimal performance, you should build your Pony installation from source.

 ## Linux using a DEB package (via Bintray)

 For Ubuntu or Debian Linux, the `master` and `release` branches are packaged and available on Bintray ([pony-language/ponyc-debian](https://bintray.com/pony-language/ponyc-debian)).